Gertrude Elizabeth Margaret Anscombe

-- Teichman, Jennie, 2002.
+- Teichman, Jenny, 2002.
 “Gertrude Elizabeth Margaret Anscombe: 1919–2001,” in Biographical Memoirs of Fellows I (Proceedings of the British Academy, Volume 115), Oxford: Oxford University Press, 31–50.

-- Teichmann, Roger, 2008.
+- –––, 2008.
 The Philosophy of Elizabeth Anscombe, Oxford: Oxford University Press.

-- Williams, Bernard and Michael Tanner, 1972.
+- ––– and Michael Tanner, 1972.
 “Comment on Contraception and Chastity,” The Human World, 9: 41–51.

 - Wilson, George, 1989.
 The Intentionality of Human Action, Stanford: Stanford University Press.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 - Obituary, in The Guardian, January 11, 2001, by Jane O’Grady